wealthymanx/video-game-catalogue/README.md

 Video Game Catalogue

-A React web application for catalogin and displaying video game information.
+A React web application for cataloging and displaying video game information.
 Keep track of your favorite games with detailed information including platforms, ratings, playtimes, and more.